ruby/spec/README.md

 This will execute all the RubySpec specs using the executable named `ruby` on your current PATH.

-### Running Specs with a Specific Ruby Interpreter
+### Running Specs with a Specific Ruby Implementation

 Use the `-t` option to specify the Ruby implementation with which to run the specs.
 The argument may be a full path to the Ruby binary.

     $ mspec -t /path/to/some/bin/ruby